DataFrames.jl

 Renaming

-Two functions can be used to rename columns.
+There are two functions that can be used to rename columns.
 The names function returns column names as a vector of strings, while the propertynames function returns a vector of symbols.

 We use the rename! function to change column names.
 This function can be used to rename all columns at once.